alishasrivas/Coordin8/team/m2/features.md

 ### User Search Functionality

-This feature allows the user to search for other user's.
+This feature allows the user to search for other user's. **NOTE:** Only the UI is implemented for milestone 3.
+Functionality will be implemented in the backend.

 **Size**: Large